India allows banks flexibility on big projects to reboot growth

 "We have given an enormous amount of new flexibility in trying to get these projects back on track," Rajan said.
 "But I don't think the answer is to extend and extend and extend - it is to call a spade a spade."

-The Indian banking sector has roughly 6 trillion rupees (65 billion pounds) of stressed assets, 45 percent of which have already turned sour, with the rest in the restructured or the troubled category.
+The Indian banking sector has roughly 6 trillion rupees ($97.23 billion) of stressed assets, 45 percent of which have already turned sour, with the rest in the restructured or the troubled category.

 "The economy has not turned around.
 We don't see any... realities having changed and that's why we had said maybe the forbearance needed to be extended another year," State Bank of India chairman Arundhati Bhattacharya said on ET Now television.